eugenehp/zitadel-next-app-js/README.md

 ## How to Build a simple Next.js Application with ZITADEL

-### Setting up Next.js Project
+### Setting up a Next.js Project

-In this tutorial, we will focus on setting up the Next.js boilerplate using the official javascript template provided by them.
+In this tutorial, we will focus on setting up the Next.js boilerplate using the official javascript template.
 We will use the `npm` tool, but you can also use other package managers like `yarn` or `pnpm`.

 Let’s start by creating the application using `create-next-app`: